vanuwa/squares/README.md

-# Resizible and dragable squares
+# Resizable and draggable squares

 ## Usage